 - Improper care post-surgery

-- Removal of too much skin, which results in excessive bleeding.
+- Removal of too much skin, which results in excessive bleeding, limited penile shaft skin, delayed healing and bowed and/or painful erections.
 Treating this problem includes removing skin from the base of the penile shaft.
 This can result in the scrotum being placed on the penile shaft, which reduces overall length and leads to hair growth along the shaft at puberty.

-- Botched circumcision can also result in the “burying” of the penis into pubic fat.
+- Trapped or concealed penis is not as common of an injury, but can occur as a result of circumcision, or be worsened by circumcision.
+This injury results in the “burying” of the penis into suprapubic fat.
 This condition requires surgical intervention and results in disfigurement of the penile shaft.

 - One of the more severe forms of botched circumcision occurs when the round tip of the penis is cut into or severed completely.
-Sometimes surgical intervention can repair the damage, but often, this injury leads to permanent disfigurement.
+Sometimes surgical intervention can repair the damage, but often, this injury leads to necrosis, permanent disfigurement, or total removal of the penile head.

 What to do if you Suspect a Botched Circumcision